You don’t need a book publicist if you’re ready to learn the tricks on how to promote your book, and you’ll work tirelessly to promote it.

 Would you be willing to explain what publicity tasks I should do without stepping on your toes?
 (This is important, especially if you’re on a tight budget.
 Your publicist should concentrate on top- and mid-tier media, leaving you to pursue local media.)

 What do you think of online media kits?
-(Beware of the publicist who says they aren’t important and that you don’t need one.)
+(Beware of the book publicist who says they aren’t important and that you don’t need one.)

 Do you have experience creating online media kits?